-Robust area scan cameras with CMOS sensors and various features to boost performance.
+Robust area scan cameras with CMOS sensors and various features to boost performance with GigE Vision Interface (1Gb/s).
 The excellent design enables easy network integration into new and existing configurations.

 CCS was founded in Kyoto in 1993 and released its first LED light for the machine vision market in 1994.
 Since then, the company has expanded and now is one of the world’s largest suppliers of LED illumination with offices in Japan, China, Singapore, Belgium and the US.